 All this regulation is a sign of parenting taken too far.
 Because the biggest risk to kids on Halloween is far more mundane: crossing the street.
 In fact, children are more than twice as likely to be killed by a car while walking on Halloween than any other night of the year, according to Safe Kids USA and the Centers for Disease Control.
 The reasons are simple: darkness limits drivers’ visibility, more kids run across the streets in the middle of the block, and many kids are wearing dark Halloween costumes.
-This year, Halloween falls on a Saturday – by itself a risk factor for pedestrian-auto accidents.
 So nag the kids (“cross at the green, not in-between!”) and invest in some reflective lights for their costumes.
 And while doing so, forget about the infinitesimal risks of stranger abductions and unmitigated sugar consumption.

 Here’s how we parents can enjoy Halloween: